nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

+* doctors who are busy managing their patients and appointments
-* has a need to manage a significant number of contacts
+* doctors who need to know their patient's status
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**: manage patients and appointments faster than a typical mouse/GUI driven app

 ### User stories